zuwuliao/zuwuliao.github.io/_posts/2025-6-1-Index-Free-RAG-without-Embedding.md

 categories: AI
 ---

-During my research, I came across an interesting artical.
-The artical is called '[Practical Guide for Model Selection for Real‑World Use Cases](https://cookbook.openai.com/examples/partners/model_selection_guide/model_selection_guide#model-guide)' which is meant to explain when to use what model.
-But in the use case '3A.
-Use Case: Long-Context RAG for Legal Q&A', it introduces a new Long-Context Agentic RAG implementation.
-The key word is 'no embedding'.
-Yes, you didn't read wrong.
-It's RAG without embedding.
-The other words, it's index-free.
+During my research, I came across an interesting article.
+The article is titled '[Practical Guide for Model Selection for Real‑World Use Cases](https://cookbook.openai.com/examples/partners/model_selection_guide/model_selection_guide#model-guide)' which is published by OpenAI.
+It aims to explain when to use what model.
+In the section '3A.
+Use Case: Long-Context RAG for Legal Q&A', the guide introduces a novel Long-Context Agentic RAG implementation.
+The key message is **No Embedding**.
+Yes, you read that correctly—this version of RAG is **index-free**.

-The following table is from the artical.
+The following table is from the article:

 | **Layer**          | **Choice**                                              | **Utility**                                                                 |
 |--------------------|----------------------------------------------------------|------------------------------------------------------------------------------|